 It is split into two parts: the south area that has two walking sections measuring 10 metres in width on both sides where the central section stands out because it has varied and extensive vegetation and the north part where several notable buildings that border on to the park are worth observing.

-Amongst these buildings we can find the city hall of Málaga, Banco de España (Bank of Spain), the former Post Office building that today is the site of the Málaga University Rector's Office, and the Casita del Jardinero (House of the Gardener), where one of the tourist information offices is housed.
+Amongst these buildings we can find the city hall of Málaga, Banco de España (Bank of Spain), the former Post Office building that today is the site of the Málaga University Rector's Office, and the Casita del Jardinero (House of the Gardener).